 The Dominican Republic is moving to boost liquidity and cut risk in its capital markets, potentially opening one of the highest-yielding local currency bonds in emerging markets to more foreign buyers.

 By offering a short-cut to deliver billions of dollars of Asian-made goods to America’s East Coast ports, the waterway has helped its shipping company customers to lower their collective carbon emissions by 17 million metric tons during the first full year of operation.
-When the expansion was planned, the authority’s internal forecast was 9.6 million tons, according to Alexis Rodriguez, environment protection specialist at the Panama Canal Authority.
+When the expansion was planned, the authority’s internal forecast was 9.6 million tons.

 The Inter-American Development Bank (IDB) and the governments of El Salvador, Guatemala and Honduras have lined up $2.5 billion to fund infrastructure projects, the IDB said on Wednesday.
-The plans would use up to $750 million of funds from the IDB plus commitments for another $1.75 billion from private and public sources in the three countries, known as the Northern Triangle, the IDB said in a statement.
+The plans would use up to $750 million of funds from the IDB plus commitments for another $1.75 billion from private and public sources in the three countries, known as the Northern Triangle.

 Local investment firm Sun Latin America will be responsible for developing the 800-hectare (1,977-acre) project in the province of Guanacaste, a beach tourism destination some 225 kilometers (139.81 miles) north of the capital, the government said.
-The park, which will include hotels, eco-adventure activities, sports areas and restaurants, will generate some 2,000 jobs during its 2018-2020 construction, Costa Rican President Luis Guillermo Solís told a news conference.
+The park, which will include hotels, eco-adventure activities, sports areas and restaurants, will generate some 2,000 jobs during its construction.

 When the Panama Canal's expanded locks slid open in late June, perhaps no one was happier than executives in the U.S. shale industry.
 With the goal of making the U.S. a global powerhouse for natural gas exports, these frackers have their sights on Asia.
 Now they have a more direct route that could significantly benefit their bottom line.